 Whatever you do, don’t forget the garage.
 Like it or not, the garage is a selling point of your home and any unkept space can leave a poor impression on a potential buyer.
 Throw out any garbage and clutter collecting in your garage, and hang yard or workshop tools on the walls.
 Store sports equipment in bins on garage shelving.
 Make sure the floor is swept and the garage is well lit.
 Don’t neglect to tidy up your garage before showing your home.

 One of most inexpensive ways to add value to your home is to give the inside a fresh coat of paint.
 Touching up all doors, trim, and baseboards will go a long way in giving buyers a great impression of your home.
 Repaint any rooms that are not neutral in color, so that buyers can imagine their furniture and style in your home.
-Using light neutral colors will brighten your home and create an easy transition and flow between rooms.
+Using light neutral colors will brighten and freshen up your home and create an easy transition and flow between rooms.

 No matter the season, getting your home ready to sell requires a detailed spring cleaning.
 Start with your rugs and carpets.
 If you can’t hire a professional, consider buying an upright carpet cleaner (you can find many under $200) and give your carpets a good cleaning.
 Make sure all your tile, wood, or laminate flooring is clean and in decent shape.
 Give your cupboards and cabinets a thorough wipe down and take a hot soapy cloth to your light switch and socket covers.
 Clean all inside and outside windows and decorative and bathroom mirrors, and dust your furniture, shelving, and banisters.
 When the deep cleaning is done, make sure to keep your home tidy and free from clutter so you can be ready to show your home at any time.